ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/authstar-models/ledgers.md

 }
 ```

-A ledger can be referenced using its `Zone ID` and either its name or ledger ID, following the URI format:
+A ledger can be referenced using its `Zone ID` and either its `Name` or `Ledger ID`, using the following URI format:

 ```plaintext
 ztauth://<trust-domain>/<zone-id>/ledgers/<ledger-name>